-Uneven narrow sidewalks terminating without crosswalks do not provide a good environment for pedestrians accessing the Claflin Lot.
+Uneven pavement and narrow sidewalks do not provide a good environment for pedestrians accessing the Claflin Lot.
+The back of the Claflin Lot is likely to be better utilized if

-C) Install Improved Crosswalks and Narrow Wide Roadways and Intersections

-Belmont Center's streetscape plan recommends many improved intersections, curb extensions, and added crosswalks that make access to vacant remote parking spaces easier, greatly expanding the supply that is within a short walk of Leonard Street.
-Today, intersection delays can make a short walk take too long for convenient parking.
-However, there are other areas that can still be improved to aid in pedestrian safety and access:

-• Intersection of Leonard St, Royal Rd, Common St, and Concord Ave (south of the bridge): Current layout and streetscape plans are not sufficient for pedestrians to cross the street.
+- Install improved crosswalks and narrow wide roadways and intersections.
+Belmont Center's streetscape plan recommends many improved intersections, curb extensions, and added crosswalks.
+There are other areas that can still be improved to aid in pedestrian safety and access: - o Intersection of Leonard St, Royal Rd, Common St, and Concord Ave (south of the bridge): Current layout and streetscape plans are not sufficient for pedestrians to cross the street.
 Currently, with no stop signs, yield signs, or traffic lights, it is difficult for a pedestrian to navigate the intersection.
 This is particularly important for those trying to access the inbound train station platform.
 The proposed configuration extends the median and adds a crosswalk, but the plan does not accommodate pedestrians trying to get to the station.
-A roundabout, extended curbs, and added median refuges would substantially aid a pedestrian in navigating this intersection, and would slow car speeds down while increasing intersection capacity.
+A roundabout, extended curbs, and added median refuges would substantially aid a pedestrian in navigating this intersection, and would slow car speeds down without making them come to a complete stop. - Add curb extensions: Curb extensions shorten the crossing distance for pedestrians, better define parking areas, and slow down traffic.
+Adding curb extensions at major intersections and crossing areas in Belmont Center will substantially improve the conditions for pedestrians. - o Add crosswalks: There are several sidewalks in town that just drop off a pedestrian to fend for himself (Figure 24).

-Intersection of Leonard St, Concord Ave., and Channing Road (north of the bridge): This intersection is entirely out of scale with Belmont Center, with a 60-foot distance to cross on foot without refuge where vehicles are turning and crossing.
-It lies on a principal desire line, with pedestrians regularly seen attempting to cross, and would serve as a key gateway to reserve parking on Concord Ave.

-The proposed improvement adds curb extensions to reduce crossing distances of Concord and Channing Roads.
-These extension could be made more aggressive.
-Furthermore, the primary barrier of crossing Leonard should be made shorter with less travel lane capacity, which would significantly reduce conflict and decision points, increasing safety for pedestrians and motorists alike.

-Figure 26 Intersection of Leonard, Concord, and Channing

-This vital intersection is very dangerous for pedestrians but is on a frequent pedestrian desire line.
+Figure 24 Example of Sidewalk Access with No Crosswalk

+The sidewalk ends and leaves the pedestrian with no crosswalk or connecting sidewalk.

-Figure 27 Current and Recommended Improved Streetscape Plan
+Figure 25 Current and Recommended Improved Streetscape Plan